The Story Behind Nectar. How a Lockdown Idea Became a Broughton Street Reality

 During lockdown, everyone who now works at Nectar found themselves living together in the same flat.
 With time on our hands and the world temporarily paused, conversations naturally turned inward.
 Like so many others, we began asking ourselves what we wanted to do differently with our lives.

 With a strong family history in hospitality, opening our own place was not a far-fetched idea.
 In many ways, it felt inevitable.
-What we did not yet know, was how clearly our individual paths would come together.
+What we did not yet know was how clearly our individual paths would come together to make it possible.

-Each of us arrived at Nectar with a different skill set, shaped by years of experience across hospitality and beyond.
+Each of us arrived at Nectar with a completely different skill set, shaped by years of experience across hospitality and beyond.
+That combination of strengths is, honestly, what made it work.
+None of us could have built this alone.

 Margarita

-Our head chef, Margarita, has spent years building her career in some of Edinburgh’s most respected kitchens.
-She has worked in a number of high-end restaurants across the city, including time as sous chef at Fava, head chef at Wine & Peach, and many years at Locanda de Gusti.
+Our head chef Margarita has spent years building her career in some of Edinburgh's most respected kitchens.
+She has worked across high-end restaurants throughout the city, including time as sous chef at Fava, head chef at Wine and Peach, and many years at Locanda de Gusti.

 Eirini

-Eirini brings the front of house to life.
+Eirini brings the front of house to life in a way that is genuinely difficult to teach.

 With a hospitality degree and experience across a wide range of venues, from fine dining restaurants to more relaxed settings, she understands service at every level.
-Her strength lies in people.
-She has an instinctive ability to make guests feel comfortable, welcome and genuinely looked after.
+Her real strength, though, lies in people.
+She has an instinctive ability to make guests feel comfortable, welcome, and genuinely looked after from the moment they arrive.

-If you have ever visited Nectar and left feeling lighter than when you arrived, that is no accident.
-Making people happier when they leave than when they came in is something Eirini takes seriously.
+If you have ever visited Nectar and left feeling lighter than when you came in, that is not an accident.
+Making people happier when they leave than when they arrived is something Eirini takes seriously.
+It shapes every interaction, every evening, every table she looks after.

 Panos